-In a wee pasture tucked between a hospital and a suburb in Palo Alto, California live two donkeys named Perry and Niner, and while these simple donkeys seem like nothing more than a pair of odd community pets, one of them is actually a sort of movie star.
+In a wee pasture tucked between a hospital and a suburb in Palo Alto, California live two donkeys named Perry and Buddy.
+While these simple donkeys seem like nothing more than a pair of odd community pets, one of them is actually a sort of movie star.

 The two donkeys spend their days doing donkey things like eating hay and braying, and will also come up to the gate to be petted by visiting children (and adults).
 The donkeys even receive fan mail in a mailbox by their corral, and can be spotted going on walks in nearby Bol Park with volunteer handlers each Sunday morning.